-3. Rainforests and cloud forests – Specifically, there are six types of forests which can be found in Costa Rica.
+3. Rainforests and cloud forests – Specifically, six types of forests can be found in Costa Rica.

-Its numerous rainforests and cloud forests stand out, though, and all are widely protected by the local government.
+Its numerous rainforests and cloud forests stand out, though, and the local government widely protects all.

 Some of the greenest rainforests in the country are found inside the Manuel Antonio National Park, the Corcovado National Park, and the Rincon de la Vieja National Park.

-4. Costa Rica offers great adventures – Costa Rica is a heaven for all adventure travellers.
+4. Costa Rica offers great adventures – Costa Rica is heaven for all adventure travelers.

 You can go White Water Rafting, do Canopy Tours, Mountain Bike Tours, hike at Volcanoes, Rain- and Cloudforests, go surfing, kayaking, and much more.